What is SaaS Marketing? 5 SaaS Marketing Strategies for Your Business

 How does SaaS marketing differ from other types of business?

-SaaS is inherently different from other types of business — so it follows that marketing for SaaS requires a different approach.
+The SaaS business model is inherently different from other types of business — so it follows that marketing for SaaS requires a different approach.
 Here are all the ways in which SaaS, and promoting SaaS products, differs from the marketing norm.

 First of all, the customer base for SaaS is fundamentally different from businesses that sell tangible products in one-time transactions.
 While there are a number of business-to-customer (B2C) SaaS products, many of them are business-to-business (B2B).
 Therefore, marketing efforts will often focus on B2B communications.